NUstat/equiticity-census-data/ReadMe.txt

 Source: https://divvy-tripdata.s3.amazonaws.com/index.html

 #census_team_2015_2019.dat.csv
-A combined dataset that we made for the rest of the teams for testing purposes.
+A combined dataset that we made by cleaning and collecting census tract-level data.

 #comm_density_2021.csv
-Community Areas in Chicago with the average amount of Divvy stations in a 2 mile radius.
+Community Areas in Chicago with the average amount of Divvy stations in a 2 mile radius (which was calculated by the Divvy Core Data Team).

 #commute.csv
-Calculations based on the type of transportation commonly used in Chicago.
+Specific data on methods of commuting by Chicago residents from the ACS

 #population_fixed.csv
 Community populations for Chicago.